 Multicenter Randomized Controlled Clinical Trial

-Dr. Andrew Boulton's team, in conjunction with Dr. David Armstrong and his team at SALSA (the Southern Arizona Limb Salvage Alliance) are in the process of designing a large-scale, multi-center, randomized, placebo-controlled trial with the SurroSense Rx™ device through the University of Manchester and Lancashire Teaching Hospital.
-Data collection is to commence Fall 2013 with 96 Diabetic Peripheral Neuropathy patients.
+Dr. Andrew Boulton's team, in conjunction with Dr. David Armstrong and his team at SALSA (the Southern Arizona Limb Salvage Alliance) are executing a large-scale, multi-center, randomized, placebo-controlled trial with the SurroSense Rx™ device through the University of Manchester and Lancashire Teaching Hospital.
+Data collection is underway with 96 Diabetic Peripheral Neuropathy patients.
 Outcomes of interest here include the above clinical, as well as pharmacoeconomic, outcomes.

 SurroGait Rx™ System

 We have teamed up with renowned biomechanics researcher, Dr. Benno Nigg of the Human Performance Lab (University of Calgary) to complete proof of principle studies on the SurroGait Rx™ device.
 This study is investigating the impact of the device on gait and balance in patients with peripheral neuropathy.

 For all these studies, as results become available, we will be posting them to this section of the website.
 These results will also be published in our quarterly newsletter, so we strongly encourage you to sign up here.